 Coordinating Instruction 1 2 3 4 5 1.
-Assessing status of triennial plan for providing educational services to all expelled students in the county, including: [No response required] a.
-Review of required outcome data. b.
+Assessing status of triennial plan for providing educational services to all expelled students in the county, including: [No response required] [No response required] [No response required] [No response required] [No response required] Review of required outcome data. b.
 Identifying existing educational alternatives for expelled pupils, gaps in educational services to expelled pupils, and strategies for filling those service gaps. c.
 Identifying alternative placements for pupils who are expelled and placed in district community day school programs, but who fail to meet the terms and conditions of their rehabilitation plan or who pose a danger to other district pupils.
 2. Coordinating on development and implementation of triennial plan with all LEAs within the county.
 3. Establishing ongoing collaboration and policy development for transparent referral process for LEAs within the county to the county office of education or other program options, including dissemination to all LEAs within the county a menu of available continuum of services for expelled students.
 4. Developing memorandum of understanding regarding the coordination of partial credit policies between district of residence and county office of education.